googlegenomics/readthedocs/docs/source/includes/dataflow_setup.rst

       (2) Copy your ``client_secrets.json`` to same directory as the Jar.
 If you do not already have this file, see the `sign up instructions <https://cloud.google.com/genomics/install-genomics-tools#authenticate>`_ to obtain it.

-      (3) If you have not already done so, click `here <https://console.developers.google.com/flows/enableapi?apiid=dataflow,compute_component,logging,storage_component,storage_api,bigquery,pubsub,datastore&_ga=1.38537760.2067798380.1406160784>`_ to enable the Google Cloud Platform APIs used by `Google Cloud Dataflow`_.
+      (3)  If you have not already enabled the Google Cloud Platform APIs used by `Google Cloud Dataflow`_, click `here <https://console.developers.google.com/flows/enableapi?apiid=dataflow,compute_component,logging,storage_component,storage_api,bigquery,pubsub,datastore&_ga=1.38537760.2067798380.1406160784>`_ to do so.

       (4) If you have not already done so, follow the instructions to `install gcloud`_.